sandialabs/suncal/doc/Manual/manual.md

 Many of the statistics and calculations used in this software leverage the well-established computing packages available in Python, including [NumPy](http://www.numpy.org), [SciPy](http://www.scipy.org), and [SymPy](https://www.sympy.org/).
 The SymPy package allows this software to provide and solve symbolic equations for uncertainty propagation rather than relying on numeric methods.
 SciPy contains a vast collection of statistical methods and probability distribution definitions that are used throughout this software.
-The Monte Carlo simulations make use of the Mersenne Twister random number generator as implemented in SciPy, generally regarded as a quality PRNG for Monte Carlo methods.
+The Monte Carlo simulations make use of the Mersenne Twister random number generator as implemented in SciPy, generally regarded as a quality Pseudo-Random Number Generator (PRNG) for Monte Carlo methods.

 ## Installation

-The calculator user interface is available on Windows and Mac operating systems.
+Suncal's user interface is available on Windows and Mac operating systems.
 For Linux systems, install and run as a [Python package](#python-usage).
 On Windows, two options are available.
 A standalone EXE file can be run without administrator privileges.
 If admin rights are available, an installer EXE can be run to install the program for faster operation.
 On Mac operating systems, the APP can be copied to the Applications folder and run directly from there.

 # Calculations

-When the calculator user interface is launched, the Select Calculation Type menu displays (see {*@fig:startup}).
+When the user interface is launched, the Select Calculation Type menu displays (see {*@fig:startup}).
 Select one of the calculation options, or alternatively load a setup file from disk using the **Project** menu.
 The **Project** menu also contains options for adding additional calculations, saving the current setup, or saving a report of all output results.
 The **Window** menu provides options for calculating t-table values and showing a list of all calculations in the project.